glassboard-dev/gl-yocto-runner-image/README.md

 2021-10-23 22:36:01Z: Listening for Jobs
 ```

 You are now ready to utilize your Yocto build runner in your own repositories/workflows.
-See [here](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow) for more information on how to use a self-hosted runner.
+See [here](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow) for more information on how to use a self-hosted runner in your repository workflow files

 ### Building this image
 To begin building this image you will need to have Docker installed.
 You can find setup guides for various platforms [here](https://docs.docker.com/get-docker/).
 Once installed we can begin the build process.
 To buid the docker image execute the following.
 You can replace ```runner-image``` with whatever name you would like to call your image